 Why This is So Important

-Do you see why this concept of virtue is so important?
-Do you see why it is so important that you know and understand what is actually being attacked and what is at stake?
-I hope so!
-And I hope you’ll join me as I work to help educate the American public so that the love of the law is not lost forever.
+This concept of virtue is so important.
+It’s critical that you know and understand what’s actually being attacked and what is at stake.
+I hope you’ll join me as I work to help educate the American public so that the love of the law is not lost forever.

 The Liberty Belle